mokhayesh/aldin-accelerators/docs/data-genius/data-profiling.md

 ## What to look for

-- **Completeness** – fields with low non-null ratios usually need rules or defaults.
+- **Completeness** â€“ fields with low non-null ratios usually need rules or defaults.
-- **Uniqueness** – candidate keys and dedupe hints.
+- **Uniqueness** â€“ candidate keys and dedupe hints.
-- **Ranges & distribution** – suspicious min/max, spikes, long tails → check for unit or parsing issues.
+- **Ranges & distribution** â€“ suspicious min/max, spikes, long tails â†’ check for unit or parsing issues.
-- **Outliers** – values far from the median/stdev often indicate data entry or integration problems.
+- **Outliers** â€“ values far from the median/stdev often indicate data entry or integration problems.
-- **PII/PHI** – scan names/emails/IDs to drive **Classification** and access controls.
+- **PII/PHI** â€“ scan names/emails/IDs to drive **Classification** and access controls.

 ---